-So start telling yourself a different story about breakfast and be open to the idea that food is food, and it doesn’t matter so much the time of day that you eat a particular food, what matters most is the nutrient density and the quality of the food you eat.
+So start telling yourself a different story about breakfast and be open to the idea that food is food and it doesn’t matter so much the time of day that you eat a particular food.
+What matters most is the nutrient density and the quality of the food that you eat.

-FIVE – If you’re leaning toward a plant-based diet, here are the things that you want to avoid eating for breakfast (and any other time).
+FIVE – If you’re leaning towards a plant based diet, here are the things that you want to avoid eating for breakfast (and any other meal).

 Meat and Dairy

 Eating saturated fat and animal protein isn’t an optimal way to start your day.
-Choosing plant-based protein and fat will make the rest of your day easier to navigate and you will have more energy throughout the day.
+Choosing plant based protein and fat will make the rest of your day easier to navigate and you’ll have more energy throughout the day.